 Assets directly attributable to the Co-investment Business segment are primarily in the form of co-investments by the Group in each asset class, and any associated working capital items.
-All other assets, including cash and receivables relating to realization or redemption from a co-investment, are recorded under the Fee Business segment.
+All other assets, including cash and receivables relating to realization or redemption from a co-investment and fair value of derivatives, are recorded under the Fee Business segment.